New AI Code Agent for Jupyter Notebooks is now available! Download for free

 Axis of Symmetry Calculator

-Find the axis of symmetry and vertex form for parabolas using the formula x = -b/(2a).
-Perfect for analyzing quadratic functions, ellipses, and hyperbolas.
+Find the axis of symmetry and vertex form for parabolas using x = -b/(2a).

 Understanding the axis of symmetry

-- Vertex coordinates: The vertex is the point where the parabola reaches its maximum or minimum value.
-Its x-coordinate is -b/(2a), and the y-coordinate is found by substituting this x value back into the original equation.
+- Vertex coordinates: The x-coordinate is -b/(2a), and y is found by substituting this x into the equation.

-- Parabola direction: If a > 0, the parabola opens upward and has a minimum point at the vertex.
-If a < 0, it opens downward with a maximum point at the vertex.
+- Parabola direction: If a > 0 the parabola opens up; if a < 0 it opens down.

-- Other conic sections: Ellipses have two axes of symmetry (major and minor axes), while hyperbolas also have two perpendicular axes of symmetry through their center.
+- Other conic sections: Ellipses and hyperbolas also have symmetry axes through their center.

 How to use this calculator